Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Related Work

 \subsection{Open vocabulary segmentation and VLMs for robotic navigation}

-At a higher level, VLMs such as GPT-4 \cite{gpt4} or Gemini \cite{gemini} have been integrated to interpret natural language commands \cite{song2025vlmsocial, Werby-hovsg}, allowing instruction-following behaviors (e.g., ``find a glass in the kitchen'') and even long-range navigation with behavioral cues \cite{chang2023goatthing, shah2022lmnav, vlmgronav}.
+At a higher level, VLMs such as GPT-4 \cite{gpt4} have been integrated to interpret natural language commands \cite{song2025vlmsocial, Werby-hovsg}, allowing instruction-following behaviors (e.g., ``find a glass in the kitchen'') and even long-range navigation with behavioral cues \cite{chang2023goatthing, shah2023lmnav, vlmgronav}.
 However, such systems typically depend on the creation or existence of maps (whether topological or semantic), which presents a significant limitation in terms of scalability and deployment efficiency, as they necessitate prior exploration or the continuous maintenance of updated representations in dynamic environments.

 Recent work applied VLMs to low-level control.
 Methods like PIVOT \cite{google2024pivot} and ConVOI \cite{sathyamoorthy2024convoi} use VLMs to select trajectories or modulate planner parameters based on context.
-Other works like BeHaV \cite{behav2025} use lightweight VLMs to perform open vocabulary segmentation with CLIP \cite{clip}, which enables faster inference for navigation.
-Closest to our work are TGS \cite{song2024tgs} and MOSU \cite{mosu}, which employ a ``Generate-and-Select'' paradigm: a CVAE generates geometrically feasible sub-goals, and a VLM selects the best candidate based on language alignment.
+Other works like BeHaV \cite{behav2025} use a combination of GPT with a lightweight VLM, CLIPSeg \cite{clipseg}, to perform open vocabulary segmentation, which enables faster inference for navigation.
+Closest to our work are TGS \cite{song2024tgs} and MOSU \cite{mosu}, which employ a ``Generate-and-Select'' paradigm: a CVAE generates geometrically feasible sub-goals, and a full-scale VLM selects the best candidate based on language alignment.
 MOSU adds a confidence metric and a semantic score based on closed vocabulary segmentation and QGIS routing for long range navigation.

-While these works establish a robust baseline, they rely on full scale VLM APIs, which have the problem of needing an internet connection; consequently, they have an inference time on the order of seconds.
+While these works establish a robust baseline, they rely on APIs, which have the problem of requiring an internet connection; consequently, they have an inference time on the order of seconds.